.

 Mistake 5 – Underestimate the sun on day One!

 The breeze is cool, and the sea is warm.
 It’s so easy to get carried away and enjoy a sunny day, especially if you are escaping the cold winter of your country.
 But don’t be fooled; that sun is mean, and one thing is sure: if you get a severe sunburn on day one, it will ruin your potential suntan!
-So wear good sunscreen; it is easy to buy everywhere, even 7-11!
+So wear good sunscreen; it is easy to buy everywhere, even at 7-11!

 Mistake 6 – Search for a hotel at the last minute during high season